Gabriella439/nixos-in-production/manuscript/Setup.md

   You can (and should) enable this option within a professional organization to disable the preinstallation of any channels.

-These two options are crucial because we are going to use them to systematically replace channels with flakes.
+These two options are crucial because we are going to use them to systematically replace Nix channels with flakes.

 {blurb, class: warning}
-Channels are a trap and I treat them as a legacy Nix feature poorly suited for professional development, despite how ingrained they are in the Nix ecosystem.
+Nix channels are a trap and I treat them as a legacy Nix feature poorly suited for professional development, despite how ingrained they are in the Nix ecosystem.

 The issue with channels is that they essentially introduce impurity into your builds by depending on the `NIX_PATH` and there aren't great solutions for enforcing that every Nix user or every machine within your organization has the exact same `NIX_PATH`.